Understanding What Drives IBD &

 Why the Nervous System Matters

 IBD includes Crohn’s disease and Ulcerative Colitis.
 These are chronic inflammatory conditions affecting the digestive tract.
-Unlike IBS or SIBO, IBD involves true inflammation that can be seen through medical tests and imaging.
+Unlike IBS or SIBO, IBD involves true, measurable inflammation that can be seen on blood tests, stool tests and imaging.

 Many people are told IBD is only about the immune system or that diet plays no role.
-In reality, symptoms are shaped by a combination of immunity, the microbiome, stress, digestion and overall physiology.
+In reality, symptoms are shaped by a combination of immune activity, the microbiome, digestion, stress physiology and overall health.

 What IBD Really Is

 IBD is not caused by diet.
-It is a complex interaction between the immune system, gut lining, microbiome and nervous system.
-Many people experience a combination of:
+It is a complex condition involving the immune system, gut lining, microbiome and nervous system interacting over time.

-This is why no two IBD cases look the same, and why personalised support is essential.
+This is why no two people experience IBD in the same way, and why personalised support is essential.

 Common IBD Symptoms